 Optional email code

-Allison Hood is the Development Director for VOX Teen Communications, a nonprofit that focuses on self-expression and leadership development for teens in metro Atlanta.
+Allison Hood is the Development & Outreach Director for VOX Teen Communications, a non-profit that focuses on self-expression and leadership development for teens in metro Atlanta.
 Prior to joining VOX, Allison worked for Lutheran Services of Georgia as the Special Events Manager, She began her non-profit career in Atlanta as the Program Coordinator for youthSpark, a non-profit organization that works to end child sex trafficking through prevention and early intervention.

 Dr. Denson is a behavioral scientist with over fifteen years of research experience in a number of local, state, and national public health initiatives.
 He has worked in health policy, epidemiology, intervention development, evaluation, behavioral surveillance, and data collection, monitoring, and analysis.
 He was both a former National Institute on Drug Abuse Pre-doctoral Fellow in the Department of Community Health Sciences in the School of Public Health at the University of Illinois at Chicago (UIC) and a Satcher Health Policy Leadership Fellow at Morehouse School of Medicine.
 While at UIC, he served as a researcher with the Community Outreach Intervention Projects studying psychosocial determinants, internet use, substance use, and HIV risk behaviors among minority men who have sex with men (MSM).
 He currently works within the Prevention Research Branch of the Division of HIV/AIDS Prevention at the Centers for Disease Control and Prevention.
 His current projects assess the barriers and facilitators to HIV prevention, care, and treatment for populations at risk including MSM, substance users, youth, and transgender persons.
 In addition, Dr. Denson holds a Master of Public Health degree (Community Health) from New York University and a Bachelor of Science degree (Biology) from Xavier University of Louisiana.
 He is also the Vice Chair of the Board of Directors at Positive Impact Health Centers, a 2016 Fellow and 2017 Curriculum Co-Chair for the New Leaders Council – Atlanta chapter, Development Chair of The Gentlemen’s Foundation, and Steering Committee and Ambassador member of The Counter Narrative Project.